 - Parents of adult children if there was no spouse or children

-What Kinds of Damages are Recoverable in a Wrongful Death Claim?
+What Kinds of Damages Could You Recover in a Wrongful Death Claim?

-Damages available under Florida law for a wrongful death claim vary based on the financial situation of any surviving dependents, the predicted lifespan of the now deceased person, and the extent to which the deceased may have been at fault for their own death.
+Damages available under Florida law for a wrongful death claim vary based on the financial situation of any surviving dependents, the predicted lifespan of the decedent, and the extent to which the deceased may have been at fault for their death.

 If someone else’s negligence or intent to harm caused a wrongful death, Florida law allows survivors to recover: